ibm-cloud-docs/vmware-service/common/iam-integration.md

 * Edge configuration and putting VMs on the public and private networks
 * User administration

 Authentication and authorization to VMware Cloud Director defaults to using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 Users log in to VMware Cloud Director by using their {{site.data.keyword.cloud_notm}} credentials.
-When logged in to the {{site.data.keyword.cloud_notm}} account with the {{site.data.keyword.vmware-service_short}} instance, single sign-on (SSO) is used to access VMware Cloud Director.
+When logged in to the {{site.data.keyword.cloud_notm}} account with the {{site.data.keyword.vcf-aas-full}} instance, single sign-on (SSO) is used to access VMware Cloud Director.

 From the VMware Solutions console, click **VMware console** to access the VMware Cloud Director console.

 ## Before you begin
 {: #iam-integration-prereq}

-Review roles and assign resource access for {{site.data.keyword.vmware-service_short}} instances.
-For more information, see [Managing IAM access for {{site.data.keyword.vmware-service_short}}](/docs/vmware-service?topic=vmware-service-vmaas-iam&interface=ui) and [Roles and permissions for VMware Cloud Director](/docs/vmware-service?topic=vmware-service-vmaas-iam_vcd).
+Review roles and assign resource access for {{site.data.keyword.vcf-aas}} instances.
+For more information, see [Managing IAM access for {{site.data.keyword.vcf-aas}}](/docs/vmware-service?topic=vmware-service-vmaas-iam&interface=ui) and [Roles and permissions for VMware Cloud Director](/docs/vmware-service?topic=vmware-service-vmaas-iam_vcd).

 ## Responsibilities when you use IAM
 {: #iam-integration-responsib}